 Make a Charitable Gift Annuity

-A charitable gift annuity is a contract between a donor and Summit with the following terms: As a donor, you make a sizable gift to charity using cash, securities or possibly other assets.
-In return, you become eligible to take a partial tax deduction for your donation, plus you receive a fixed stream of income from the charity for the rest of your life.
+A charitable gift annuity is a contract between a donor and Summit with the following terms: As a donor, you make a sizable gift to Summit using cash, securities or possibly other assets.
+In return, you become eligible to take a partial tax deduction for your donation, plus you receive a fixed stream of income from Summit for the rest of your life.

 How does a charitable gift annuity work?

 First, you make a donation to Summit.
 Then, the gift is set aside in a reserve account and invested.
 Based on your age(s) at the time of the gift, you receive a fixed monthly or quarterly payout (typically supported by the investment account) for the rest of your life.
 At the end of your life (as well as your spouse’s, if you’re giving as a couple), Summit receives the remainder of the gift.